 What is Intrauterine Insemination (IUI)?

 Intrauterine Insemination, or IUI, is a fertility treatment.
-It places sperm with a catheter into a woman’s uterus.
-The goal is to boost pregnancy chances at the time of during ovulation.
+It puts sperm right into a woman’s uterus.
+The goal is to boost pregnancy chances by doing it during ovulation.
 This increases fertilization chances.

 How does IUI work?

 IUI places cleaned, high-quality sperm into the uterus at ovulation time.
-Skipping the cervix, it helps sperm meet and fertilize the egg easier.
+It helps sperm meet and fertilize the egg easier.
 This boosts the chance of getting pregnant.

 Who can benefit from IUI?